Susan Amara

-Susan G. Amara is an American professor of neuroscience and is the Scientific Director of the National Institute of Mental Health.
-Dr. Amara is an elected member of the National Academy of Sciences and a fellow of the American Association for the Advancement of Science.
-She is a Past-President of the Society for Neuroscience.
-Dr. Amara has a B.S. in Biological Sciences from Stanford University and a Ph.D. in Physiology and Pharmacology from the University of California, San Diego.
+Susan G. Amara is an American professor of neuroscience and is the scientific director of the National Institute of Mental Health.
+Amara is an elected member of the National Academy of Sciences and a fellow of the American Association for the Advancement of Science.
+She is a past-president of the Society for Neuroscience.
+Amara has a B.S. in biological sciences from Stanford University and a Ph.D. in physiology and pharmacology from the University of California, San Diego.